 Faculty-mentored independent research projects

 - Research projects as part of course work.
 Some of our 200-level courses and most of the 300-level seminars require research papers.
-In econometrics (Econ 220), each student will write at least one empirical research paper applying the statistical methods learned in the class.
+In econometrics (Econ 220), you will write at least one empirical research paper applying the statistical methods learned in the class.

 - Independent study.
-Students can explore a one-semester independent project (Econ 295 or 395) under the supervision of a faculty member.
+You can explore a one-semester independent project (Econ 295 or 395) under the supervision of a faculty member.
 An honors thesis is a year-long independent study often starting with our Senior Thesis Seminar (Econ 394).
-In this class, students begin their research project together while studying how to do research in more depth.
-Working with a faculty advisor they complete their project in the spring.
+The class begins their research project together while studying how to do research in more depth.
+Working with a faculty advisor you would complete your project in the spring.

 - Collaboration on faculty research.
 Sometimes this collaboration results in co-authored publications.
 There are also a number of outlets for undergraduate student research.

-- Student research during the summer.
-Many students are involved in research during a summer internships, whether at the Federal Reserve, an NGO, a company or as their own research project.
-Just like a research paper for a class, research during the summer often captures a student’s interest and leads to subsequent independent study.
+- Summer research.
+You can get involved in research during a summer internships, whether at the Federal Reserve, an NGO, a company or as your own research project.
+Just like a research paper for a class, research during the summer often leads to subsequent independent study.